Use a slow cooker to simmer the broth and then make the Vietnamese noodle soup called Pho to warm your tummy!

 Get the complete recipe for Slow Cooker Beef Pho at Steamy Kitchen.

-More Asian Dishes in the Slow Cooker:
+More Asian Dishes in the Slow Cooker or Pressure Cooker: